wildenali/tiktok-clone-backend/README.md

 - Fill the request url with `http://localhost:9000/v1/posts` and click `SEND`
 - Have a look the result in Body tab

-18. Setup Database in MongoDB
+18. Setup Database in MongoDB cloud

 - Click `Database Access button`
 - Click `Add New Database User`